Last Updated on March 2, 2021 by Shaun Snapp

 And to answer the equivalent point, HANA, like other technology, is a series of trade-offs.
 You trade off “ok” row-level insert performance for outstanding range select performance due to the columnar design.
 With modern hardware, we tend to find “ok” is around 2x as fast as existing systems.
 That’s an acceptable trade-off for the ability to do ad-hoc reports that take 5m-5h on traditional row-based RDBMS, into 2-5 seconds on HANA.”

-Appleby uses the terms trolls frequently to describe people that disagree with him.
+Appleby uses the term trolls frequently to describe people that disagree with him.
 Notice the exaggerations —

 “a few clicks later and it improved the performance of that code by 30x.”

-That is the type of statement as a salesperson makes rather than an engineer.
+That is the type of statement a salesperson makes rather than an engineer.

 Appleby seems to lose the plot by stating that HANA is a series of trade-offs.
 No. HANA is superior to every other database according to SAP, as we covered in How Accurate Was SAP About HANA Being 100,000x Faster Than Any Other Technology in the World?